 Compound exercises get mentioned all the time in fitness, usually in the same breath as functional training.
 And while the two go hand in hand, it’s beneficial for any exerciser to know the difference.

-If you’re trying to work out which is better for building strength and muscle — compound exercises vs isolation exercises — it comes down to bang for your buck.
+If you’re trying to work out which is better for building strength and muscle — isolation vs compound exercises — it comes down to bang for your buck.

 What are compound exercises?

 As we mentioned, compound exercises work multiple muscle groups.
 Pull-ups, lunges and squats are all good examples of a compound exercise and sit under the “functional exercise” umbrella, whether you use your body weight or add weights like the best adjustable dumbbells.

 Functional workouts use compound exercises and closely replicate daily tasks or movements you’d perform, like climbing, pushing or jumping, which are staples in classes like CrossFit and F45.

 Here are some examples of compound exercises that are suitable for beginners and advanced exercisers.
 You could select a few exercises to try as a circuit or perform exercises in a traditional resistance training program with sets and reps.

 If you're new to any of the exercises, ensure you check your form with a personal trainer.
 If you're returning from injury, a medical professional should ideally clear you for exercise before you start a new exercise regime.